MuhammadOwais20/Sequence-Detector-/README.md

 ##  Tools Used

 - Verilog HDL
-- Digital Simulator (e.g., ModelSim, GTKWave, Vivado)
+- Digital Simulator (e.g., ModelSim )
 - Logic design with flip-flops and gates

 ---